+- Customer outcomes risk

 - Outsourcing risk life and pensions;

 - Outsourcing risks fund administration, fund managers, unit pricing, custody services, actuarial services;

 - Product design and pricing risk;

 - Model risk;

 - Taxation risk;

 - Key people risk; and

-- Governance, systems and controls risk; and

 - Cyber risk.

-The only significant area of risk concentration is in respect of outsourcing risk (as described in Section B.7 Outsourcing, SLOC UK relies on material outsourcing arrangements with a small number of outsource providers).
-In line with the Long Term Business Plan, whilst maintaining an outsourced business model, SLOC UK will continue to consider actions to reduce exposure to outsourcing risk where possible.
+The only significant area of risk concentration is in respect of outsourcing risk (as described in Section B. 7 Outsourcing, SLOC UK relies on material outsourcing arrangements with a small number of outsource providers).
+In line with the LTBP, whilst maintaining an outsourced business model, SLOC UK will continue to consider actions to reduce exposure to outsourcing risk where possible.

-Those risks considered to have a sufficiently high score are reported to the Risk Committee as part of the key risk reporting pack.
+Those risks considered to have a sufficiently high score (top risks or in some cases key risks) are reported to the Risk Committee as part of the key risk reporting pack.